Skip to content

 • Interactivity: When a user picks a territory, the chart updates to show data for that choice.

-4. Making it Interactive (Interactions)
+4. Making it interactive (Interactions)

 • What It Is: This part connects your dropdown menu to the line chart.
 When someone selects a territory, the chart shows the rainfall data for that area.